 s5 Workers' compensation scheme

 s31 Meaning of event

-552 Medining of event

 s32 Meaning of injury

+c24 Injury while at an often weather attende place of ampleyment

 s34 Injury while at or after worker attends place of employment

 s35 Other circumstances

 s36 Injury that happens during particular journeys

 s37 Meaning of impairment

-337 Wearing of Impurment

 s38 Meaning of permanent impairment

+536 Wearing of permanent impairment

 s40 Meaning of rehabilitation

 s41 Meaning of rehabilitation and return to work coordinator

 s42 Meaning of suitable duties

 s43 Meaning of workplace rehabilitation

-545 Wearing of workplace renabilitation

 s44 Meaning of workplace rehabilitation policy and procedures

 Employer's requirements under the Act

 The following pages will outline the relevant sections of legislation as relevant to Employers.
-Specific

-employer rights and obligations will be discussed further in the workbook.
+Specific employer rights and obligations will be discussed further in the workbook.

 s48 Employer's obligation to insure

 s133 Employer's duty to report injury

-SESS Employer 3 daty to report injury

-s133A Employer's duty to tell WorkCover if worker asks for, or employer makes, a payment

-s144 When employer must pay worker for day of injury

-and the second of the second o